 What to Consider When Buying a Porsche

 The Porsche 997 started arriving at the end of 2004 and was met by pretty much universal applause.
-It's updated looks harkened back to the much-loved 993, but with a modern twist.
+Its updated looks harkened back to the much-loved 993, combining classic, nostalgic familiarity with new, modern twists.
 Performance and handling were also better, with many reviewers claiming Porsche had finally managed to eliminate the undesirable effects of having the engine slung at the back of the car (something all auto journalists seem to state every time a new 911 arrives).

 The 997 received a major facelift for the 2009 model year.
-In forums, you will generally see these cars described as 997.2, and cars for the model years 2005 - 2008 as the 997.1.
-However, there were some engine changes between 2005 - 2008 that helped improve, but not totally eliminate, a design weakness that was fully rectified in the 997.2 model.
+In forums, you will generally see these cars described as 997.2, and cars for the model years 2005 to 2008 as the 997.1.
+However, there were some engine changes between 2005 and 2008 that helped improve, but not totally eliminate, a design weakness that was fully rectified in the 997.2 model.

 If you have done any research on the 997, you will have come across something known as IMS and RMS.
 You may have even heard reference to the term "scored bores" (a parts failure that can cause the engine to rip itself apart).
 I am not an expert in any of these areas, and so will not go into great depth, but my understanding is that this risk is important when looking to buy a 997.